Weekly News

 Climate Workshops – Saturday 24th May

-Some Dates for your Diary over the coming months
+Some Dates for your Diary for June

 Congregational Meeting – Sunday 8th June after church